harness/developer-hub/docs/platform/13_Templates/create-a-stepgroup-template.md

 - Repeat
 - Parallelism

-For more information, see [Looping Strategies Overview](../8_Pipelines/looping-strategies-matrix-repeat-and-parallelism.md)
+For more information, go to [Looping strategies overview](../8_Pipelines/looping-strategies-matrix-repeat-and-parallelism.md)

 Select **Save**.
-Enter a comment for the changes and then select **Save**.
+Enter a comment for the changes, and then select **Save**.

 ## Add the step group template to a pipeline

 You can use the step group template in any pipeline within your project.

-To add a step group template to a pipeline:
+To add a step group template to a pipeline, do the following:

 1. Go to the pipeline, and then select the stage where you want to add the template.
 2. Select **Add Step**.
 3. Select **Use template**.
 4. Select your step group template from the list of templates.
 5. Select **Use Template**.
-6. Enter a name for the template and select **Apply Changes**.
+6. Enter a name for the template, and then select **Apply Changes**.
 7. Select **Save**.
    Your pipeline now includes a reference to the template.